 But the job is not finished, and the state is falling behind.
-Parliament is failing to progress full equality for our communities and allowing One Nation to play politics with our rights.
+Parliament is failing to progress full equality for our communities.

-As members and supporters of the LGBTIQ+ community, we call on all members of the NSW Parliament to reject One Nation’s Education bill, and act for equality by supporting:
+As members and supporters of the LGBTIQ+ community and their supporters, we call on all members of the NSW Parliament to commit to:

 - The appointment of a Minister for Equality to ensure our communities have a seat at the table

 - Reform to ensure all LGBTIQ+ people are protected under anti-discrimination laws, including by removing carve-outs that allow religious organisations to sack, expel or deny service to LGBTQ+ people

-- An end to harmful conversion practices and ensuring support for survivors
+- Ending harmful conversion practices and ensuring support for survivors

-- The removal of legal barriers to ensure trans and gender diverse people can access ID that aligns with their gender
+- Removing the cruel and unnecessary barriers trans and gender diverse people face when accessing ID that aligns with their gender

-- Ending unnecessary medical procedures on people born with innate variations of sex characteristics without their consent
+- Ending unnecessary medical procedures on people born with variations of sex characteristics without their consent

-- The development of a comprehensive whole-of-government strategy on LGBTIQ+ inclusion, health and wellbeing
+- A comprehensive whole-of-government strategy on LGBTIQ+ inclusion, health and wellbeing

 - Additional funding for LGBTIQ+ community support services.